etten/sandbox/README.md

 	`$ cp tests/config.local.neon.dist tests/config.local.neon`

+5. Create database schema.

+	`$ php web/index.php orm:schema-tool:create`

-5. Navigate your browser to the `www` directory and you will see a welcome page.
+6. Navigate your browser to the `www` directory and you will see a welcome page.
 PHP 5.4 allows you run `php -S localhost:8888 -t www` to start the web server and then visit `http://localhost:8888` in your browser.